bkvaiude/kiro-quickpick/ai-shopping-assistant/README.md

 - https://ai-shopping-assistant.vercel.app (Production)

 If you deploy the frontend to a different URL, update the `FRONTEND_URL` environment variable in the backend's `.env.production` file.

+## License

+This project is licensed under the [Mozilla Public License 2.0](LICENSE) - see the LICENSE file for details.

+### Commercial Use

+While this project is open source, **commercial use requires a separate license**.
+Please see [COMMERCIAL_LICENSE.md](../COMMERCIAL_LICENSE.md) for details or contact **bhushan@highguts.com** for commercial licensing inquiries.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+By contributing to this project, you agree that your contributions will be licensed under the same license as the project.

 ## Troubleshooting